dionyziz/endofcodes/README.md

 ```
 Restart MAMP and open http://endofcodes.loc in the broswer.

+#### Linux

 * If you're on Linux [this](https://www.digitalocean.com/community/articles/how-to-set-up-apache-virtual-hosts-on-ubuntu-12-04-lts) tutorial explains a similar process.

 Blog
 ====